richb-hanover/yamon/readme.md

 	The file is updated as per the value of _updatefreq in your config.file.

-	NB - do not try to edit this file...
+	NB - This file is generated/updated automatically.
+Manual edits to the file will be lost.

 ## KNOWN ISSUES: